What is Sensitivity Analysis?

-Sensitivity Analysis is defined as the technique used to determine how different values of an independent variable will impact a particular dependent variable under a given set of assumptions.
-It is used within specific boundaries that will depend on one or more input variables, such as the effect that changes in interest rates will have on a bond's price.
+The technique used to determine how independent variable values will impact a particular dependent variable under a given set of assumptions is defined as sensitive analysis.
+It’s usage will depend on one or more input variables within the specific boundaries, such as the effect that changes in interest rates will have on a bond’s price.

 It is also known as the what – if analysis.
 Sensitivity analysis can be used for any activity or system.
 All from planning a family vacation with the variables in mind to the decisions at corporate levels can be done through sensitivity analysis.

 Sensitivity analysis works on the simple principle: Change the model and observe the behavior.